 Sometimes they have to hit you on the head

-I forgot about the contest until a few weeks ago when I got a ScreenCraft newsletter announcing the quarter-finalists.
-I read through the list, didn’t see “Fall to Grace” on it and blew it off.
+I forgot about the contest until a few weeks ago (in 2017) when I got a ScreenCraft newsletter announcing the quarter-finalists.
+I read through the list, didn’t see “Fall to Grace” on it, and blew it off.